+The post hash needs to be calculated over all the post data using one of the supported hashing algorithms.
 The result of the hashing needs to be reported in the X-Elgg-posthash header and the used hashing algorithm must be reported in the X-Elgg-posthash-algo header.